The Black Eyed Peas Biography (Wikipedia)

-The Black Eyed Peas is an American hip hop group.
-The group mainly comprises rappers will.i.am, apl.de.ap, Taboo, and singer Fergie.
-Originally an alternative hip hop group, they subsequently added R&B, pop, and EDM/dance influences.
-Although the group was founded in Los Angeles in 1995, it was not until the release of their third album Elephunk in 2003 that they found widespread acclaim and achieved high record sales.
-Since that time, the group has sold an estimated 56 million records worldwide.
+The Black Eyed Peas is an American group, consisting of rappers will.i.am, apl.de.ap, Taboo, and singer Fergie.
+Originally an alternative hip hop group, they subsequently changed their musical sound to pop and dance-pop music.
+Although the group was founded in Los Angeles in 1995, it was not until the release of their third album Elephunk in 2003 that they achieved high record sales.
+Since that time, the group has sold an estimated 76 million records (35 million albums and 41 million singles), making them one of the world's best-selling groups of all time.
 According to Nielsen SoundScan, the Black Eyed Peas were the second-best-selling artist/group of all time for downloaded tracks, with over 42 million sales as of the end of 2011.